Santo Stefano, Verona: History

 The two-storey apse has elements from the early Christian era and from the early Middle Ages.

-An inventory of 1750 noted the main altarpiece and the choir were decorated by Domenico Brusasorzi.
+An inventory of 1750 noted that the main altarpiece and the choir were decorated by Domenico Brusasorzi.
 Martino da Verona's Annunciation and Coronation of the Virgin is located in the left transept.
 The Tribune was frescoed by Bernardo Muttoni.
-Some figure above the main altar were painted by Santo Prunati; however the ceiling and the cupola frescoes were mainly by Brusasorzi.
+Some figures above the main altar were painted by Santo Prunati; however the ceiling and the dome frescoes were mainly by Brusasorzi.
 He also painted an Adoration of the Magi for the first altar to right.
-The next altar on the right had a work by Giulio Carpioni the younger, a relative of Giulio Carpioni.
+The next altar on the right had a work by Giulio Carpioni the Younger, a relative of Giulio Carpioni.